Sport Psychologists – Applied and International Since 2005

 “Multitasking is seriously overrated.
-Try to do one task at a time and learn to do it with more intentionality”
+Try to do one task at a time and learn to do it with more purpose. “

-From Gareth himself: I could write a whole book on this subject.
+Comment: I could write a whole book on this subject.
 Maybe I will one day!
-By multitasking I are not referring to doing more than one thing at a time.
-After all breathing is doing.
+By multitasking, I am not referring to doing more than one thing at a time.
+After all, breathing is doing.
 It’s about trying to complete more than one non-automatic task at a time.
 For example, eating your lunch and typing an email.
-In my view these kinds of tasks are always best of being done separately.
+In my view, these kinds of tasks are always best of being done separately.
 There are many reasons but the main one is this kind of multitasking means the quality of both tasks is compromised.

-This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck & Burkey.
+Comment: This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck & Burkey.
 Once again it points out that we don’t need to be feeling a certain way in order to execute our motor skills under pressure.
-And in fact waiting to feel that way will limit the number of chances you give ourselves.
+And in fact, waiting to feel that way will limit the number of chances you give yourself.

 “Listen to everyone because even an idiot will have a good idea once or twice in their life.
 Then evaluate and pick out what works for you and commit to it.”

-Our own James Kneller reminds us about the importance of listening.
+Comment: Our own James Kneller reminds us about the importance of listening.
 In sport we so often talk about the importance of experience.
-Well that experience is comprised if you’re always listening to the same people over and over again.
+Well, that experience is comprised if you’re always listening to the same people over and over again.